 Create cute candy treat boxes with this free pattern and cut file.
 These versatile treat boxes use two sheets of scrapbook paper.
 They are perfect for birthdays, holidays and parties!

-Good morning!
+Hello Crafty Friends!
 Today I have a tutorial for these sweet little candy treat boxes!
-I love how these turned out!
 They are endlessly customizable and the perfect size for small candies and goodies.
-Each box is made with two different decorative papers and you can mix and match and pretty much make a treat box for any occasion!
-I created the treat boxes above to have a “farmhouse” feel using wood-grain paper matched with pretty florals.
-These will be so pretty for Mother’s Day coming up.
+Each box is made with two different decorative papers.
+Mix and match scrapbook paper to make a treat box for any occasion, holiday or celebration.

 DIY Candy Treat Box

 - Free PDF and SVG Cut Files – Grab the free files by filling out the purple form at the end of this post.

 - 2 sheets of scrapbook paper – 65lb – 80lb paper

 - Grafix clear craft plastic– 1.75″ x 3.75 “